-Directorate Corporate Resources Service area Human Resources Proposal Review and update of the existing Disciplinary and Dismissals Policy in line with ACAS Code of Practice.
+Directorate Corporate Resources Service area Human Resources Proposal Review and update of the existing Disciplinary and Dismissals Policy, for DCC central and Schools, in line with ACAS Code of Practice.
 The proposal also includes amending the policy title so it becomes Disciplinary Policy ("and dismissals" is removed) Reason for proposal Policies are reviewed and updated every 3 years to ensure they remain in line with best practice and the ACAS Code of Practice.
-Sign off (Director/Head of Service) Liz Moore - Head of HR and Interim Head of OD Date of assessment 16 June 2022
+The school policy was last reviewed in March 2014 Sign off (Director/Head of Service) Liz Moore - Head of HR and Interim Head of OD Date of assessment 17 October 2022